 Process for Internal Review and Approval

 The CHE approval process requires a minimum of one year from the time of submission of a Program Concept Letter until approval of a new program by the Commission.
 The CHE sets deadlines annually for receipt of Program Planning Summaries and Program Proposals.
-View the deadlines.
+View the deadlines for 2013-14.

 Program Planning Summary

 Draft Program Planning Summaries must be submitted to the VPAA no later than six weeks prior to the deadlines for submission to the CHE.
 (See CHE Policies and Procedures, page 23.)
 Final Program Planning Summaries require approval of the department, dean, VPAA and President before being forwarded to the CHE.

 New program development requires ongoing consultation among all parties and therefore often takes a great deal of time.
 New programs and program changes must be submitted through Winthrop’s online Curriculum Application System.
 (View the Approval Process Timetable.)

 * Department develops and submits the proposal in the Curriculum Application System

 * Department Chair reviews and approves proposal.
 Upon approval, the system forwards to the appropriate College Curriculum Committee.

 * The College Curriculum Committee reviews and approves; the system forwards to the appropriate college Faculty Assembly.

 * The College Faculty Assembly reviews and approves; the system forwards to the Dean of the College offering the program.